reconhub/report_factories_templates/README.md

   and complete your review according to your observations

-* when your review is finished, conclude it by clicking on '**Review changes**' as illustrated below; possible decisions are:
+<br> 6. **Final decision**: when your review is finished, conclude it by clicking on
+  '**Review changes**' as illustrated below; possible decisions are:

 <img src="images/pr_final.png" alt="example of PR page">

-    + **approve**: all is good, or all changes requested in previous stages of the review have been made; this will enable merging the PR into the *master* branch
+* **approve**: all is good, or all changes requested in previous stages of the review have been made; this will enable merging the PR into the *master* branch

-    + **request changes**: some changes are needed, either to fix issues, improve code or explanations, fine-tune graphics, etc.; it is not uncommon to request changes several times before approving a final version
+* **request changes**: some changes are needed, either to fix issues, improve code or explanations, fine-tune graphics, etc.; it is not uncommon to request changes several times before approving a final version

-    + **comments**: most reviews will either lead to approval or to requesting changes; only use this if neither applies (maybe for questions / conversational items)
+* **comments**: most reviews will either lead to approval or to requesting changes; only use this if neither applies (maybe for questions / conversational items)